Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

 Note that a priori the homotopy class of the arc system induced by $\Sigma$ and $\varphi$ need not be determined by the isotopy class of $\Sigma$ even if $\varphi$ is in minimal position with respect to $\Sigma$.
 We will address this problem below.

 First, we show that $\varphi$ may always be put in minimal position.
 For this we use an inductive method which is described in the next lemma.
-In the proof, we need the following observation, which also motivates the terminology ``ribbon position''.
+In the proof, we need the following observation which also motivates the terminology ``ribbon position''.

-Suppose that $\varphi$ is in ribbon position with respect to the sphere system $\Sigma$.
-Since $\varphi$ is homotopic to $\varphi_0$, it induces an isomorphism between the fundamental groups of $S_g^1$ and $W$.
+Fix a simple sphere system $\Sigma$ and suppose that $\varphi$ is in ribbon position with respect to the sphere system $\Sigma$.
+We will develop a convenient combinatorial way to describe the components of $W_\Sigma \cap \varphi(S_g^1)$.

 The intersection of $\varphi(S_g^1)$ with $W_\Sigma$ is a union of surfaces $P_1,\ldots,P_k$.
-As $\Sigma$ is a simple sphere system, the arc system $\varphi^{-1}(\Sigma)$ on $S_g^1$ is binding and hence each of the surfaces $P_i$ is a disk whose boundary is not completely contained in a boundary component of $W_\Sigma$ (for the definition of $W_\Sigma$ compare the first paragraph of Section~\ref{sec:reduc-sphere-syst})
+We call the $P_i$ the \emph{polygonal disks defined by $\varphi$ relative to $\Sigma$}.
+As $\Sigma$ is a simple sphere system, the arc system $\varphi^{-1}(\Sigma)$ on $S_g^1$ is binding and hence each of the surfaces $P_i$ is a disk whose boundary is not completely contained in a boundary component of $W_\Sigma$ (for the definition of $W_\Sigma$ compare the first paragraph of Section~\ref{sec:reduc-sphere-syst}).

+The disk $P_i$ is already determined by a spine embedded in it, as we will explain below.
+This point of view will allow us to modify the $P_i$ (and therefore the map $\varphi$) as if they were one-dimensional objects.
+Since $W_\Sigma$ is three-dimensional, this will give us the desired freedom to put $\varphi$ in a particularly convenient position.

-Pick one such disk, say $P_i$, and consider its boundary curve $\delta_i$.
+Pick one polygonal disk, say $P_i$, and consider its boundary curve $\delta_i$.
 We can write this curve in the form